OmarAlfaSoftware/Galaxus/docs/Second day documentation.md

 * this is like a dashboard for following the proccess of the integration with galxus
 * the status of the files
 * have also som FAQs for easy helping

+## remian complete the documentation then move to order documentation